 Collage • Encaustics • Fiber Arts • Pastels • Watercolor

 Oil • Acrylics • Charcoal • Ink

-Working alongside with nature, I experiment with varies types of charcoal that I hand harvest from leftover fires and incorporate things that I find while on my nature walks; items such as loose bark, branches, unique sticks and twigs that get used for mark making.
+Working alongside nature, I experiment with various types of charcoal that I hand harvest from leftover fires and incorporate things that I find while on my nature walks; items such as loose bark, branches, unique sticks, and twigs that get used for mark making.
 And finally, in my alchemist stage is where I add fine details and apply the chemicals, solvents, and waxes in my more elaborate abstract artwork.

 My children are a source of my inspiration and we feed off each other’s contagious energies which greatly influences my artwork.
 The use of dynamic tension in combination with the embodiment of “rule breaking” motto of O’Keeffe and Helen Frankenthaler, plays a big role in my life and creativity as a female abstract artist.
 I enjoy life near coastal and nautical towns to draw my inspiration from as well as urban decay, art in biology and neurosciences, interiors and architecture, and watching others create.

 Using a utilitarian approach to my materials, I use nature to create works with beeswax, hand harvested charcoal, natural pigments as well as commercial oils, acrylics, and pastels.